 In the military, where the chain of command is so regimented and structured, that kind of leadership is most often a necessity.
 After all, troops do not get to vote on a battle plan.
 After counsel from advisors, only one person can make the decision.

 Are there times when church leaders have to make decisions which appear to be dictatorial?
 Yes, of course, but that is usually the exception not the rule.
 More often than not, there is a degree of collaboration and, on some matters, a vote by people.

 Laissez Faire Leaders

-On the polar extreme of the leadership style grid is what can called a laissez faire approach.
-This is a much more hands-off in nature.
+On the polar extreme of the leadership style grid is what can be called a laissez faire approach.
+This is much more hands-off in nature.

 For pastors, this is the style where the pastor preaches and does pastoral care but does not see himself as direction setter or one who gives administrative guidance.
 For some churches, this style is a good fit.
 If a church wants a pastor to be the proclaimer of the Word and a chaplain to the people, then this style of leadership works.

 The challenge for laissez faire leaders is that people need direction.
 Pastors need to be shepherds who lovingly lead and not forcefully feed the flock.
 Most churches do not want an authoritarian or dictator as their leader, but they also are not usually desirous of one who has a laissez faire approach to the role of leadership.

 The best way I can describe the preferred leadership style is one of trusted influence.
 Influencing people to follow Christ and to make disciples is our goal.
 Trust has to be present for this Biblical objective to be realized.
 That is not an automatic kind of experience.
 Trust is earned.